How to Correct Deposits or Customer Payments

 Your Parent Company Received the Your Customer’s Payment

-Let’s say you have a parent company that uses another software program for their accounting.
-They received a payment for one of you customers.
+Let’s say you have a parent company (a company that owns your company) that uses another software program for their accounting.
+They received a payment for one of your customers.
 Your customer has paid their invoice but you have not received any money.
 Basically, your parent company needs to pay you the money.
 The can give you a check or credit card.
 You will use their form of payment in the Receive Payments form for that customer.
 Enter a god memo as well as a note in the customer’s Contact Log.
 Your parent company should select whatever account they selected when they received the payment.
 We can’t offer them any specific advice though.
 Your parent company will need to deal with their own bookkeeping issue.